 Imaging a disk usually involves creating a bit-to-bit copy of the total contents of that disk in order to duplicate it completely.
 The resulting disk image will be the same size as the disk’s original capacity, even if this capacity was mostly unused.
 Capturing this kind of exact copy can also duplicate recently-deleted or hidden files even if they do not show up in the current filesystem.

-Normalization is the process of converting files to one of a small number of non-proprietary, widely-used, and preservation-friendly formats during ingest.
-Normalization standardizes ingested material and allows the archive to spend less time worrying about compatibility with a large number of formats.
+Normalization is the process of converting copies of original files to one of a small number of non-proprietary, widely-used, and preservation-friendly formats during ingest.
+Normalization standardizes ingested material into a subset of formats stored by an archives, and allows the archives to avoid managing a large number of formats into the future.
 However, normalization can also alter file sizes and properties.
-Archives should assess normalization priorities through file format policies and planning.
+Archives should assess normalization priorities and approaches through researching and defining file format policies.

-- AIP describes a package that is destined for long-term storage.
+- An AIP describes a package that is intended for storage as the canonical copy of data for long-term preservation.
 It contains archival copies of files (including originals, and if chosen, normalized copies in preservation-ready formats) alongside metadata and relevant documentation.

-- DIP describes a package that is designed to be accessed by the average consumer.
+- A DIP describes a package that is designed to be accessed by the archives’ user community.
 It may offer some or all of the contents of an AIP, and in formats more appropriate for access.

 Bags are structured data packages for transfer and storage that are created according to the BagIt convention.
 Bags are packaged so that the original data to be transferred is stored in a folder called ‘/data’ and additional text files are created that inventory the files in the package with checksums, as well as additional contextual metadata that a user may enter to identify the Bag.
 The advantage of Bags is that they provide a simple method of inventorying files and creating checksums that then can be validated at a later time, such as when a user creates a Bag, transfers it over a network, and the receiver validates that Bag as complete and unaltered.
 A variety of tools can create and validate Bags, including Exactly, Bagger, and the Library of Congress Python-based BagIt tool.